Gaurav-pandey04/Leetcode-DSA-/Readme.md

 - **Arrays/**: Problems related to array data structures and algorithms.
+- **Diagram/**: All diagram related to concepts to visualise the concepts.
 - **Dynamic Programming/**: Solutions to problems using dynamic programming techniques.
 - **Linked List/**: Solutions involving singly or doubly linked lists.
 - **Maths/**: Mathematical algorithms and problem solutions.